GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ## 🧪 LAB 2: Conditional Logic to Customize Claims
 > [!NOTE]
-> **Lab Objective:** Add a Script Task that uses conditional logic to customize our policy number.
+> **Lab Objective:** Add a Script Task that uses conditional logic to customize our claim number.

-Next, add the logic that updates the policy number used by the process.
+Next, add the logic that updates the claim number used by the process.

-1. Add another **Script Task** after the _create-policy-num_ Script Task and before the _create-folder_ Task.
+1. Add another **Script Task** after the _create-claim-num_ Script Task and before the _create-folder_ Task.
-2. Name the task: `update-policy-num`
+2. Name the task: `update-claim-num`
 3. Create a new Script with the same title.
 4. Paste the provided helper function:
 ```
 // =================================================
 // INSTRUCTOR HANDS-ON TYPING:
 // Use the Helper function to determine if the webhook JSON contains data
-// If it does, append add "W" to the Policy Number, else add "F"
+// If it does, append add "W" to the claim Number, else add "F"
 // ===========| START CODE HERE |===================